bosnian1981/inventa-ng/README.md

 <div id="support">
 <h2>Support INVENTA-ng</h2>
 <p>INVENTA-ng is an MIT licensed open source project and completely free to use.</p>
-<p>However, given the great effort and time to create an extra quality admin theme, each of your help will be of great help to provide you with more content and more quality code.
-You can support our work donating on <a href="https://paypal.me/mdathemes">PayPal</a>.
+<p>However, given the great effort and time to create an extra quality admin theme, your help is necessary to us in order to provide you more content and more quality code. <b>You can support our work donating on <a href="https://paypal.me/mdathemes">PayPal</a></b>.
 Thank you in advance.
 Your help will be very appreciated.</p>
 </div>